Experimenta Social (Distancing) #37:

 Sophie has taught in the Department of Digital Arts at Pratt Institute as a Visiting Associate Professor, and at Columbia College, Chicago, as a visiting instructor.
 Her work has been featured in numerous festivals including Zero1 Biennale, Transmediale, and the Japan Media Arts festival.
 Her video work has been screened on large urban screens on four continents with the Streaming Museum.
 She has completed residencies at the NARS Foundation and at the Museum of Arts and Design, Pioneer Works, Brooklyn, and is currently an artist in residence with the Elizabeth Foundation for the Arts Studio Program in New York.

 Sophie’s work has been supported by the Australia Council for the Arts, EMPAC (the Experimental Media and Performing Arts Center at Rensselaer Polytechnic, New York) and by other private and public funding bodies.
 She is a 2011 New York Foundation for the Arts Digital and Electronic Arts Fellow.

-Dr Helen Pynor is an Artist and Researcher whose practice explores philosophically and experientially ambiguous zones, such as the life-death boundary, the inter-subjective nature of organ transplantation, and the animate-inanimate boundary in relation to prosthetics.
+Dr Helen Pynor is a Sydney and London-based Artist and Researcher whose practice explores philosophically and experientially ambiguous zones, such as the life-death boundary.